 The Topstone benefits from Cannondale’s Outfront offset theory which has proven successful on Cannondale’s cyclo-cross and mountain bike ranges.
 By increasing the fork's offset, they can take advantage of the stability characteristics from a slacker head angle without sacrificing steering agility.

-Attention to detail in the Topstone is superb and the frame features three bottle cage mounts, a top tube bag mount, dropper post compatibility, clean internal routing and it comes with Cannondale’s integrated speed sensor.
-Tire clearance gives options for fast 700c x 40mm tires or cushy adventure-friendly 650b x 48mm tires.
+Attention to detail in the Topstone is superb and the frame features three bottle cage mounts, a top tube bag mount, dropper post compatibility, clean internal routing and comes with Cannondale’s integrated speed sensor.
+Tire clearance gives options for faster 700c x 40mm tires, the bike comes equipped with 37mm, or cushy adventure-friendly 650b x 48mm tires.

-BMC might be late to the gravel scene but its new URS, short for UnReStricted, is a thoroughly progressive bike that is at the forefront of gravel technology.
+BMC might be late to the gravel bike scene but its URS, short for UnReStricted, is a thoroughly progressive bike that is at the forefront of gravel technology.

 BMC is another brand looking beyond simple frame compliance to offer comfort and has brought Micro Travel Technology (MTT) Suspension to the URS from its cross-country mountain biking race frames.
 It's not just about comfort as BMC claims that the MTT improves traction, ideal for loose surface conditions or climbs.